-In Greene County, the Catskill park offers five of the 10 highest peaks, backcountry and family-friendly campgrounds, incredible hiking and fishing, as well as boating, mountain biking and more.
+In Greene County, the Catskill park offers five of the 10 highest peaks, backcountry and family-friendly campgrounds, incredible winter hiking and ice-fishing, as well as nordic ski and snowshoe trails, and wildlife viewing.
 Located just a short drive north of New York City, the Catskill Park is renowned as the nation's first wilderness, a special place preserved for outdoor recreation and discovery.
 And, unlike state and national parks, there's no fee to enter, no gate that closes at night, just deep lakes, towering mountains and endless possibilities for adventure.

 Paddling in the Catskill Park

 Within the Blue Line – the boundary line drawn around the park on maps – of the Catskill Park, there are two options for watersports and paddling.

 North-South Lake Public Campground is the most popular campground in Greene County for many reasons – one of them being the variety of wildlife found just off the hiking trails and around the lake.

 In the Hunter-Westkill Wilderness Area, visitors to this remote area of the Catskill Park will find steep mountain summits, wide meadows and dense forests.

 Always remember to exercise caution near wild animals, especially bears, coyotes and snakes.

 Fish & Hunt in the Nation's First Wilderness